ActivisionGameScience/ags_example_py_wrapper/README.rst

     git clone https://github.com/ActivisionGameScience/ags_example_py_wrapper.git
     cd ags_example_py_wrapper
     python setup.py install

+The only reason that the module needs to be installed underneath the same ``lib`` directory is that the binary loading logic is dumb (it climbs the directory tree until it finds the file).

 Here is an example of how to import and use the module::